 The program begins with several years of course work, primarily reading colloquia and writing seminars where students sharpen their skills in critical reading/thinking, discussion, primary source analysis, and analytical writing.

-After completing their comprehensive exams in those three fields, students then devote their attentions to the dissertation, a significant piece of original scholarship with the potential for publication.
-The Ph.D. is awarded only after completion of the written dissertation and its successful oral defense.
+After completing their comprehensive exams, students devote their attention to the dissertation, a significant piece of original scholarship with the potential for publication.
+The Ph.D. is awarded after completion of the written dissertation and its successful oral defense.